 Given her international background and her love of travel, Carla has lived and worked in a number of diverse places including Brazil, Taiwan, Hong Kong, El Salvador, Russia, Kazakhstan, United Arab Emirates, China and Qatar.

 In 2007, Carla was hired as a full-time photographer/photo archivist at NASA (National Aeronautics and Space Administration) Headquarters in Washington, DC.
 While at NASA, she helped to document everything from the end of the space shuttle program, congressional hearings on Capitol Hill, events at the White House, to extensive travel to Russia and Kazakhstan covering manned launches to the International Space Station and their subsequent landings.
-Her documentary and reportage work has been distributed worldwide through news and photo agencies such as the AP, AFP, Reuters, National Geographic Online, Getty Images and has been recently featured on social media by Photograph Magazine, The American Collective and LensCulture.
+Her documentary and reportage work has been distributed worldwide through news and photo agencies such as the AP, AFP, Reuters, National Geographic Online, Getty Images and has been recently featured on social media by LensCulture, Photograph Magazine and The American Collective.
 Her fine art work has been exhibited in a number of galleries in the United States.

-Clients have included RasGas Company Limited; Northwestern University in Qatar; Xi'an Jiatong-Liverpool University, China; Hamad Medical Corporation, Qatar; Qatar Financial Authority Centre; Paris Saint-Germain Handball Team, Rogue Rovers; International SOS/Aspire Lifestyles.
+Clients have included RasGas Company Limited, Qatar; Northwestern University in Qatar; Xi'an Jiatong-Liverpool University, China; Hamad Medical Corporation, Qatar; Qatar Financial Authority Centre; Paris Saint-Germain Handball Team, Rogue Rovers; International SOS/Aspire Lifestyles.